Fuguu/videoBackground/README.md

 }
 ```

-If you use a custom theme already, just include the [`sample css`](https://raw.githubusercontent.com/Fuguu/videoBackground/master/transparent.css) at the end of your custom css or theme.
+If you use a custom theme already, just include the [`sample css`](https://raw.githubusercontent.com/Fuguu/videoBackground/master/transparent.theme.css) at the end of your custom css or add to themes folder.
 It will make all the backgrounds transparent.

 # Setting up Video
 Clicking on the `Settings` button will open a window like so: